Writing

 Feedback

 During the lesson, pupils’ work will be live-marked by the adults in the room to address any misconceptions.
-In phases 1 – 3, following the lesson, the books will be marked for accuracy.
+Following the lesson, the books will be marked for accuracy.
 Errors will be identified and acknowledged using the federation’s marking code.
-During phase 3, there will be a deep mark to identify the next-steps so that the children can develop their writing even further.

 At the start of each lesson from Year 2 upwards, there is a starter activity that is completed by the children in green pen.
 It could be corrections, consolidation or challenge responding to the teachers’ marking as appropriate.
 During this part of the lesson in KS2, teachers will be working with a different focus group each day so that children are directly taught the skills they need to move their writing forward.
 It is expected that the children will be part of the teacher-led focus group at least once a week.
 In Year 2, there is more flexibility to allow the teacher to support individuals or groups as needed.